 A night run wouldn’t be complete without glow goodies!
 Stop at the glow stations along the course and get decked out in necklaces, bracelets and blue and red lights.
 Check your speed on the radar trailer as you cross the police-taped finish line.
 Then, grab dinner on site at all four locations!

 Kids can compete with uniformed officers in various events, location dependent, such as an obstacle course and a kids’ dash.
 Kiddos will receive badge stickers, glow items and doughnut holes!

 This contest is sure to bring you belly laughs (hopefully not belly aches)!
 Whether you participate, or cheer on your favorite teams, you’ll enjoy everything from kids and cops challenging each other to a panel of Chiefs and officers facing off for the coveted doughnut trophy.

 See cops cars, military tanks, a prison bus, tactical vehicles and more up close during this interactive expo.
 It’s a great time for kids to try on SWAT gear, meet K9 officers, tour a mobile command center or even sit in an armored vehicle.
 Plus, officers may take you through a boot camp warm up session before you take off along the 5K route.

 Register, Raise Funds & Reap Rewards!

-5K Run/Walk – $25.00
+5K Run/Walk Pre-Registration – $30

-Kid’s Dash/Obstacle Course – $15.00
+Kid’s Dash/Obstacle Course (location dependent) – $15

-On average, to support one athlete for one year is $552.
+The average cost to support one athlete for one year is $814.
 Just think of the impact we could make if every team supported an athlete.